Frequently Asked Questions about psychotherapy, counselling and coaching

 If you or someone is at risk of harm then I have to let someone know but whenever I can I will discuss it with you first.

 I understand that it is essential that you can trust that your information is safe with me.

-I am a member of the National Counselling Society (NCS).
+I am a member of the The National Counselling & Psychotherapy Society (NCPS).
 I am guided by and bound to their code of ethics, regarding clinical boundaries.